The Best Things To Do in Puerto Viejo, Costa Rica

 To me, the best part of Puerto Viejo and the Caribbean are the beaches.
 There are so many that I’ve made a seperate blog post about this, but I can already tell you that my personal favourite is Playa Cocles, an amazingly long beach with the softest sand and the best waves.
 If you’re into surfing, this would for sure be one of the best places to go.
 Or try some beach yoga like I’m attempting in the picture below!

-I hope you’ve enjoyed reading this guide of the best activities in Puerto Viejo!
-Let me know if you’ve been there or if you have any tips for me, don’t hesitate to share.
-I’m still in Costa Rica for 5 months so I can use all of the suggestions 🙂
+I hope you’ve enjoyed reading this guide of the best activities in Puerto Viejo, Costa Rica!
+Let me know if you’ve ever been or planning to go in the comments 🙂